31 July 2013

 (WTE = Whole time equivalent) * Named Dr's have 0.2 PA's on each site.

 The Trust Board takes the issue of safeguarding extremely seriously and receives an Annual Report on safeguarding children issues.
-The Interim Safeguarding Report was received and approved by The Trust Board on 14 January 2012 and the relevant Board paper can be found here.
-The annual safeguarding report 2011-12 was presented and approved by The Trust Board on 13 July 2012.
+The Interim Safeguarding Report was received and approved by the Trust Board on 14th January 2013 and the relevant Board paper can be found at www.epsom-sthelier.nhs.uk/boardpapers.
+The annual safeguarding report 2012-13 will be presented to the Board on 6 September 2013.